elunna/nerfhack-changelog/README.md

 * Auto-ID potions of booze when quaffed.
 * Auto-ID amethyst, fruit juice, and booze when dipping amethyst into booze (Fourk)
 * Auto-ID some potions when inhaling their vapors (xnh)
-* Auto-ID scroll of scare monster if it crumbles from picking up (Un)
+* Auto-ID scrolls of scare monster when they crumble from picking up (Un)
 * Auto-ID scrolls of confuse monster when read
 * Auto-ID scrolls of enchant armor when they erodeproof or make dragon scale mail
 * Auto-ID scrolls of food detection if they have an obvious effect.
-* Auto-ID enchant armor when it erodeproofs or hardens dragon scales.
+* Auto-ID scrolls of enchant armor when they erodeproof or harden dragon scales.
+* Auto-ID scrolls of remove curse when read
 * Auto-ID rings dropped into a sink (Un)
-* Auto-ID ring of regeneration if it heals you (Un)
+* Auto-ID rings of regeneration when they heal you (Un)
 * Auto-ID +0 rings of protection (if MC is increased)
 * Auto-ID wand of cancellation after destroying a bag of holding (Un)
 * Auto-ID wands when engraving (xnh)